pontarius/pontarius-xmpp/README.md

 _Note:_ Pontarius XMPP is still in its Alpha phase.
 Pontarius XMPP is not yet feature-complete, it may contain bugs, and its API may change between versions.

 The first thing to do is to import the modules that we are going to use.
+We are also using the OverloadedStrings LANGUAGE pragma in order to be able to type
+<code>Text</code> values like strings.

+    {-# LANGUAGE OverloadedStrings #-}

     import Network.Xmpp